 - Limited number of devices available

-Why It Made the Cut: Frontpoint offers a system you can DIY install along with professional monitoring from a team of reliable professionals.
+Why It Made the Cut: Frontpoint offers a system that customers can DIY install along with professional monitoring from a team of reliable professionals.

-Frontpoint isn’t as well known as some of the other names on this list like ADT or Ring, but the brand has set itself up to be a major competitor in the home security space.
+Frontpoint isn’t as well-known as some of the other names on this list like ADT or Ring, but the brand has set itself up to be a major competitor in the home security space.
 Frontpoint doesn’t require a long-term contract, but it only offers professional monitoring as a full-service home security solution (no self-monitoring).
-Frontpoint charges a rather steep $50 per month for its monitoring service, which includes 24/7 support, fast response times, an emphasis on privacy and security, and a number of other perks like alerts, sensor history, and video history.
+Frontpoint charges a base cost of $39.99 per month for its monitoring service, which includes 24/7 support, fast response times, an emphasis on privacy and security, and a number of other perks like alerts, sensor history, and video history.

 - Installation: DIY